 This post may contain affiliate links.
 Read our disclosure policy here.

-Each bite of these gluten-free muffins has tender, juicy apple pieces with hints of cinnamon that your tastebuds will love.
-Whether you make them for the weekend or keep a stash in the freezer, they’re perfect to enjoy with a cup of coffee at home or on the go.
+Each bite of these gluten-free muffins has a crumbly texture, tender, juicy apple pieces with hints of cinnamon that your taste buds will love.

 Ingredients